furechan/mintalib/output/pypi-readme.md

 This package offers a curated list of technical analysis indicators implemented in `cython` for optimal performance.
 The library is built around `numpy` arrays and offers an interface for `pandas` and `polars` dataframes and series.

-It offers a variety of interfaces: concrete functions, indicators, expressions and pandas or polars extensions.
+It offers a variety of interfaces: concrete functions, indicators, expressions as well as a pandas and polars extension.
+Pick the interface you prefer.

 > **Warning** This project is experimental and the interface is likely to change.